andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-08-specificanionads.md

 Now the low-pH (pH dependent) and the high pH (non-pH dependent) cases of anion adsorption can be calculated.

-## Visual aid of conceptualizing equilibrium adsorption potential
-The following Jupyter notebook visually shows how varying the equilibrium adsorption potential introduces new potential regimes where anions can adsorb (the green).

 ## Considerations of the Electrochemical Double Layer and Constant Potential